 I believe if you have love and understanding with your family, challenges can be dealt with.
-My wife and kids are always by my side; and we get a lot of advice and help from the Ministry of Agriculture.
-The only challenge we have now is sustainable water source.
+My wife and kids are always by my side, and we get a lot of advice and help from the Ministry of Agriculture.
+The only challenge we have now is a sustainable water sources.
 We have a check dam but the rain has not been helpful.
-And at times, we don’t find market for our surplus products.
+And at times, we don’t find a market for our surplus products.
 Nevertheless, I am thankful.

 - Any message you would like to convey?